An easy recipe for healthy, low carb and keto beef and broccoli. You can make this beef and broccoli without cornstarch, using konjac flour instead.

 I use organic cornstarch to thicken the sauce.
 Organic means no GMOs, and the dish is still low carb.
 However, if you want to reduce carbs even further, you could try using 1/4 teaspoon of konjac flour instead of the cornstarch.

 The sesame oil is wonderful, so I wouldn’t skip it.
 I find that toasted sesame oil is best.
-And please use reduced sodium soy sauce in this dish, otherwise it will be too salty.
+And please use reduced sodium soy sauce in this dish.
+Otherwise, it will be too salty.
+Or use a soy sauce alternative if you need this dish to be gluten-free.

 We rarely have leftovers when I make beef and broccoli.
 But when we do, I find that leftovers keep for 3-4 days in the fridge.
 I simply reheat them in the microwave prior to serving.